 (The submitted screener DVD will not be returned.)

 All films that use languages other than English need to have English subtitles.
-(Please enclose the English dialogue list file on DVD, together with the DVD screener or the online screener in Vimeo with English subtitles).

 Please enclose the publicity material (trailer, press kit, posters, stills etc.) together with the DVD screener or online screener.
 Make sure that the Festival has the right to use the material to promote the film and the festival.